 In the legal proceedings against the Austrian party the Amsterdam Court of Appeal allowed the Bankruptcy Trustees to bring interim appeal before the Dutch Supreme Court against the judgment that Section 29 DBA, rather than Section 28 DBA, is applicable to the claim for surrender of transaction documentation.
 The Bankruptcy Trustees are also in the process of preparing the cassation proceedings before the Dutch Supreme Court.
-The proceedings before the Court of Appeal have been suspended for the duration of these proceedings before the Dutch Supreme Court.
+The proceedings before the Dutch Supreme Court.
+The proceedings before the Dutch Supreme Court.